Take a trip to paradise and escape everyday demands in Sonus Island

 One location is available free of charge, but for a $2.99 (£2.99) in-app purchase users can unlock the whole island – that is, a further six additional locations and sound patterns.
 These range from Lunar Beach, which allows users to fall asleep under the night sky, to Silva Forest and many more.
 Once you’ve made the full purchase, you really do get the sense that you’re travelling around Sonus Island and this is a great take on the meditation app genre.

 But that’s not all.
 Sonus Island also includes a built-in timer, which is particularly useful if you’re using the app to help fall asleep, and a breathing exercise.
 For those looking to take their relaxation to the next level, a series of “guided tours” will talk users through three-minute, ten-minute, or open-ended meditations across Ora Beach, Lunar Beach, or Silva Forest.
 These really do help users zen out – if you’re someone who hasn’t tried meditation before, this is a great place to start.

 The bottom line is that Sonus Island is a fantastic relaxation app.
-It offers a fresh take on the a genre which can sometimes feel stagnant.
+It offers a fresh take on a genre which can sometimes feel stagnant.
 It’s the perfect place to start if you haven’t tried relaxation or meditaiton apps before, but at the same time, there’s a lot to offer more experienced users.
-And with the small fee of $2.99 (£2.99) being all that separates you from exploring all of Sonus Island, it’s definitely worth taking the plunge and going all-in.
+And with a small one-off fee being all that separates you from exploring all of Sonus Island, it’s definitely worth taking the plunge and going all-in.